Skip to Content

 SP.252 Careers in Medicine – 3 units

-Through this course, students will explore careers in medicine and health care.
-It will also explore potential majors for students looking to go into these different careers, which include physicians, physician-scientists, research scientists, biomedical engineers, bioinformatics analysts, computational biologists, health data scientists, health system managers, and health economists.
+Explores careers in medicine and health care.
+Additionally, explores potential majors for students looking to go into these different careers, which include physicians, physician-scientists, research scientists, biomedical engineers, bioinformatics analysts, computational biologists, health data scientists, health system managers, and health economists.
 Majors could include biological engineering, biology, chemical engineering, mechanical engineering, computer science, and more.
 Allows students to explore how they can have an impact in the field of medicine in a variety of different ways.
 Exposes students to career paths that are patient-facing (clinical) as well as career paths that are behind the scenes.
 Includes field trips to nearby labs and companies.
+Subject can count toward the 6-unit discovery-focused credit limit for first-year students.
+Limited to 25; preference to first-year students.

 SP.259 Pathways to Social Justice at MIT and Beyond – 3 units

-This course explores student pathways to support social change and social justice efforts within the greater Boston region and how students can be agents of change throughout their lives.
+Explores student pathways to support social change and social justice efforts within the greater Boston region and how students can be agents of change throughout their lives.
 Students are introduced to ethical, reciprocal, and community-informed approaches to creating social change through readings, lectures, class discussions, critical reflection, and direct service experiences with local community organizations.
-This course also aims to create a supportive community for undergraduate students to build a network of thoughtful MIT stakeholders dedicated to creating social good in the world.
+Aims to create a supportive community for undergraduate students to build a network of thoughtful MIT stakeholders dedicated to creating social good in the world.
 Subject offered by the PKG Public Service Center.
+Subject can count toward the 6-unit discovery-focused credit limit for first-year students.